rokkit-lab/cpe-2.3-rs/README.md

 ### Project Goals
 This project aims to:
- - Use idiomatic rust
+ - Use idiomatic rust.
- - Use only safe rust
+ - Use only safe rust.
- - Have minimal dependencies
+ - Have minimal dependencies.
+ - Be able to claim compliance with the CPE standards.

-## Disclaimer
+## Disclaimers & Trademarks
 This library uses data from the [National Vulnerability Database (NVD)](https://nvd.nist.gov/) API but is not endorsed or certified by the NVD.

+CPE is a trademark of The MITRE Corporation.